habitat-sh/habitat/components/docs-chef-io/content/habitat/package_support/_index.md

     weight = 10
 +++

-Refer to the following sections for details about the current approach, its limitations, and details about the multi-channel package refresh approach.

-## Current approach and limitations

-In the past, all Habitat packages in the core origin were regularly refreshed and released to the stable channel and the best practice was to use packages from this channel.
-Initially, the stable channel was designed for consistent stability across packages.

-However, this model is less effective for core libraries which require specific lifecycle policies.
-Packages weren't removed and packages that can't be refreshed due to incompatibility or build issues were simply skipped.

-- Deprecation or relegation of packages and major version upgrades can cause potential disruption to existing applications or installations.
-- Only security fixes that have a minor impact can be included.
-The current model prevents the deprecation or removal of outdated packages and limits the inclusion of significant security fixes or major version updates.
-This could lead to risks when using pinned packages because they might not upgrade to more secure versions.

-For example, PostgreSQL 9.3 is still rebuilt in the core channel despite being out of support because removing it could disrupt existing applications.
-A shift to a multi-channel approach is suggested to better manage foundational components.

-## Multi-channel package refresh approach

-The new multi-channel approach for Habitat packages introduces Long-Term Support (LTS) and Innovation channels to manage package updates and lifecycles more effectively.

-- **Channel definitions:** There are two types of channels: LTS-YYYY (providing multi-year support) and Innovation-YYYY (which may include breaking changes and is supported for a shorter duration).
-- **LTS channel purpose:** LTS channels offer a stable environment with the latest refreshed packages that are supported for approximately three years, ensuring compatibility and updates.
-- **Unstable channels:** For each LTS and Innovation channel, a corresponding unstable channel (for example, LTS-YYYY-unstable) is created to retain older package versions.
-- **Deprecation strategy:** The multi-channel approach allows deprecated packages to be excluded from new LTS releases, minimizing disruption for users.
-- **Impact on existing channels:** The stable channel in the core origin will be eventually deprecated with the next major Habitat release (Habitat 2.x) due to the presence of legacy and unsupported packages.
-- **Changes to Habitat tools:** Updates to Habitat will allow users to specify different channels for different origins, providing more flexibility in package management.
-- **Sync scripts:** Sync scripts to sync packages from core, chef, and chef-platform origins from LTS-YYYY and Innovation-YYYY channels from Public Builder to On Prem Builder.
-- **Maintenance cycles:** Each core package will have an associated maintenance cycle during a package refresh to help identify whether or not multiple majors or minors for that project are available.
-- **Package naming conventions:** Packages will follow specific naming conventions based on their versioning schema, ensuring consistency and reliability in updates.
-- **Origins impacted:** core, chef, and chef-platform.

-    {{< note >}}

-    Chef 360 skills under chef-platform origin are currently in the stable channel.
-They will be moved to the LTS-2024 channel soon.

-    {{< /note >}}

-- **Build function on public builder:** The build function on the SaaS builder will be disabled because building from stable by default doesn't align with a multi-channel approach.
-- **Package intake process:** If a Habitat user wants to have a new package added to the core origin, the following points apply:
-  - This must be requested in the form of an Aha Idea.
+This page documents our previous Habitat package support policy and the current multi-channel Habitat package refresh policy.

+## Previous package support policy and limitations

+Originally, all Habitat packages in the core origin were released and regularly refreshed using the stable channel, which was designed for consistent stability for all packages.

+Releasing packages through the stable channel led to the following issues:

+- Projects with significant changes in a new release couldn't be updated in a package refresh because those changes could disrupt existing applications or installations.
+  This prevented updates to packages where the project had a major version upgrade or significant security fixes.
+- Packages couldn't be removed, deprecation, or relegated because that could disrupt existing applications or installations---even if the original project became outdated
+- Package refreshes were skipped due to incompatibility or build issues.
+- Only security fixes that have a minor impact were included in a package refresh.

+For example, PostgreSQL 9.3 is still rebuilt in the core origin despite being out of support because removing it could disrupt existing applications.

+To address these issues, we've switched to a multi-channel approach to better manage packages.

+## Multi-channel package refresh policy

+Chef Habitat packages hosted by the core, chef, and chef-platform origins are released through long-term support (LTS), innovation, and unstable channels.
+This multi-channel approach manages package updates and lifecycles more effectively.
+This approach allows deprecated packages to be excluded from new LTS releases, minimizing disruption for users.

+### Supported channels

+In the multi-channel package refresh policy, packages are released through three different types of support channels: long-term support, innovation, and unstable.
+These channel types have the year appended to them to indicate when support for the channel began.
+For example, LTS-2024 or Innovation-2024.

+LTS channels offer a stable environment with the latest refreshed packages and are supported for approximately three years, ensuring compatibility and updates.

+Innovation channels are supported for a shorter duration and may include breaking changes.

+An unstable channel is created for each LTS or innovation channel.
+These channels are created to retain older package versions and are named after the innovation or LTS channel that they're based on.
+For example, LTS-2024-unstable or Innovation-2024-unstable.

+For more information, see the [release channels](release_channels) documentation.

+### Support for stable channels

+The stable channel in the core origin is deprecated with the release of Chef Habitat 2.x because of the presence of legacy and unsupported packages.

+### Chef Habitat support

+Chef Habitat 2.x allows users to specify different channels for different origins, providing more flexibility in package management.

+### Habitat Builder support

+The build function in Habitat Builder is disabled because building from a stable channel by default doesn't align with a multi-channel approach.

+To sync packages hosted by the core, chef, and chef-platform origins with on-prem deployments of Habitat Builder, we've created scripts to sync packages from the public Habitat Builder.
+These scripts fetch packages released through the LTS and innovation channels.

+### Package maintenance

+Each package will have a maintenance cycle during a package refresh to help identify whether or not multiple major or minor versions for that project are available.
+For more information, see the [package maintenance cycle documentation](maintenance_cycles).

+### Package naming

+Packages follow specific naming conventions based on their versioning schema, ensuring consistency and reliability in updates.
+For more information, see the [package naming documentation](naming).

+### Requesting new packages

+If a Chef Habitat user wants to have a new package added to the core origin, the following points apply:

+- This must be requested in the form of an Aha!
+Idea.
 - If the requested package meets the [support and usage threshold](thresholds), these requests will be considered alongside other feature requests during planning periods.